What to do if ...

 If problems continue after roommates have talked, encourage your student to contact the resident advisor.
 The RA can offer advice on managing the situation, provide a mediation service or inform your student on how to change rooms.

-The following are tips for a healthy roommate relationship:
+Tips for a healthy roommate relationship:

 - Spend time together to get to know each other.